oracle/graal/docs/reference-manual/native-image/Options.md

 The options passed to `native-image` are evaluated left-to-right.
 For more information, see [Native Image Build Configuration](BuildConfiguration.md#order-of-arguments-evaluation).

-The options fall into four categories: a native executable building options, macro options, non-standard options, and server options.
+The options fall into several categories: standard, non-standard and macro options.
-Non-standard and server options are subject to change through a deprecation cycle.
+Non-standard options are subject to change through a deprecation cycle.

 Command-line help is available.
-Run `native-image --help` to get the commands overview, and `native-image --help-extra` to print help on non-standard, macro, and server options.
+Run `native-image --help` to get the commands overview, and `native-image --help-extra` to print help on non-standard and macro options.

 ### Options to Native Image Builder